Dark photon dark matter from a rolling inflaton: Vector dark matter production from end of inflation

-Taking $\bar{m} \ll 1$ during inflation and neglecting the time dependence of $\xi$, we can use the WKB solution for $A_+$ in~\eref{AWKB} to compute analytically the dark electric field contribution given by $\mathcal{P}_{\partial_\tau A_+}(k,\tau)$ as well as the dark magnetic field contribution $k^2 \mathcal{P}_{A_+}(k,\tau)$, where the former always dominates over the latter during inflation.~Integrating over momenta we can then estimate the energy density contained in the dark vector during inflation, \bea \rho_D \approx 10^{-4} \frac{e^{2\pi \xi}}{\xi^3} \, H^4 . \eea In reality of course, both the Hubble parameter and $\xi$ depend on time.~The parameter $\xi$, which controls the dark photon production and grows with $\dot\phi$ (or the slow roll parameter $\epsilon$), is largest at the end of inflation.~Thus, the largest contribution to the dark electromagnetic energy density comes from the end of inflation, as confirmed in our numerical analysis discussed below.~From \eref{rhoDinf} we can estimate the energy density at the end of inflation as, \bea \rho_D(a_{\rm{end}}) \equiv \rhoDend \approx 10^{-4} \frac{e^{2\pi \xiend} }{\xiend^3} \Hend^4 \, = 10^{-4} \frac{e^{2\pi \xiend}}{\xiend^3} \, \epsilon_H^4 H^4 , \eea with $\xiend$ the value of $\xi$ at the end of inflation and given by (using~\eref{xidef}), \bea \xiend = \frac{\alpha}{\sqrt{2}}\frac{\Mpl}{f} , \eea where we have assumed $\epsilon = 1$ at the end of inflation\footnote{Note in hybrid inflation models~\cite{Copeland:1994vg,Dvali:1994ms}, one can have values different from $\epsilon \approx 1$ at the end of inflation.}.~In the last equality in~\eref{rhoD} we account for a decreasing Hubble parameter during inflation and parametrize it as, \bea \Hend = \epsilon_H H \, , \eea with $\epsilon_H$ a dimensionless parameter that can be calculated in a particular model of inflation.~Typically the slow-roll parameter $\epsilon = - \dot H/H^2$ is $\mathcal{O}(10^{-2} - 10^{-3})$ during inflation and $\approx 1$ at the end of inflation.~This translates into values of $\epsilon_H$ that are model dependent, but for most models of inflation we expect $\epsilon_H$ to be in the range $10^{-3} < \epsilon_H < 10^{-1}$.~In axion inflation models involving tachyonic production of vector fields, which have roughly 60 e-folds of inflation, $\xi$ during the first few e-folds is constrained by CMB measurements~\cite{Barnaby:2010vf,Barnaby:2011vw} to be less than $\xi_{\rm CMB} \lesssim 2.5$, but $\xi_{\rm end}$ is allowed to be significantly larger.~However, if $\xi$ is too large this will induce back reaction effects~\cite{Barnaby:2011qe,Peloso:2016gqs} which must be accounted for and which could potentially destroy the production mechanism.~Thus, in order to neglect these back reaction effects we limit ourselves to $\xi_{\rm end} < \mathcal{O}(10)$ in the following.~On the other hand, to obtain sufficient dark vector production requires $\xi_{\rm end} \gtrsim 1$ leading us to consider the range $1 \lesssim \xi_{\rm end} \lesssim 10$ when examining the viable vector dark matter parameter space below.
+Taking $\bar{m} \ll 1$ during inflation and neglecting the time dependence of $\xi$, we can use the WKB solution for $A_+$ in~\eref{AWKB} to compute analytically the dark electric field contribution given by $\mathcal{P}_{\partial_\tau A_+}(k,\tau)$ as well as the dark magnetic field contribution $k^2 \mathcal{P}_{A_+}(k,\tau)$, where the former always dominates over the latter during inflation.~Integrating over momenta we can then estimate the energy density contained in the dark vector during inflation, \bea \rho_D \approx 10^{-4} \frac{e^{2\pi \xi}}{\xi^3} \, H^4 . \eea In reality of course, both the Hubble parameter and $\xi$ depend on time.~The parameter $\xi$, which controls the dark photon production and grows with $\dot\phi$ (or the slow-roll parameter $\epsilon$), is largest at the end of inflation.~Thus, the largest contribution to the dark electromagnetic energy density comes from the end of inflation, as confirmed in our numerical analysis discussed below.~From \eref{rhoDinf} we can estimate the energy density at the end of inflation as, \bea \rho_D(a_{\rm{end}}) \equiv \rhoDend \approx 10^{-4} \frac{e^{2\pi \xiend} }{\xiend^3} \Hend^4 \, = 10^{-4} \frac{e^{2\pi \xiend}}{\xiend^3} \, \epsilon_H^4 H^4 , \eea with $\xiend$ the value of $\xi$ at the end of inflation and given by (using~\eref{xidef}), \bea \xiend = \frac{\alpha}{\sqrt{2}}\frac{\Mpl}{f} , \eea where we have assumed $\epsilon = 1$ at the end of inflation\footnote{Note in hybrid inflation models~\cite{Copeland:1994vg,Dvali:1994ms}, one can have values different from $\epsilon \approx 1$ at the end of inflation.}.~In the last equality in~\eref{rhoD} we account for a decreasing Hubble parameter during inflation and parametrize it as, \bea \Hend = \epsilon_H H \, , \eea with $\epsilon_H$ a dimensionless parameter that can be calculated in a particular model of inflation.~Typically the slow-roll parameter $\epsilon = - \dot H/H^2$ is $\mathcal{O}(10^{-2} - 10^{-3})$ during inflation and $\approx 1$ at the end of inflation.~This translates into values of $\epsilon_H$ that are model dependent, but for most models of inflation we expect $\epsilon_H$ to be in the range $10^{-3} < \epsilon_H < 10^{-1}$.~In axion inflation models involving tachyonic production of vector fields, which have roughly 60 e-folds of inflation, $\xi$ during the first few e-folds is constrained by CMB measurements~\cite{Barnaby:2010vf,Barnaby:2011vw} to be less than $\xi_{\rm CMB} \lesssim 2.5$, but $\xi_{\rm end}$ is allowed to be significantly larger.~However, if $\xi$ is too large this will induce back reaction effects which must be accounted for and which could potentially destroy the production mechanism.~In the slow-roll regime where analytic approximations of the amplitude can be used this imposes the constraint $\xi < 4.7$~\cite{Barnaby:2011qe,Peloso:2016gqs}, but near the end of inflation where the analytic approximations over estimate the amplitude and numerical solutions must be used (see~\fref{energyspeccomp}) we find $\xi < \mathcal{O}(10)$.~Thus, in order to neglect these back reaction effects we limit ourselves to $\xi_{\rm end} < \mathcal{O}(10)$ in the following.~On the other hand, to obtain sufficient dark vector production requires $\xi_{\rm end} \gtrsim 1$ leading us to consider the range $1 \lesssim \xi_{\rm end} \lesssim 10$ when examining the viable vector dark matter parameter space below.